Mission & Purpose

-Chris Beasley serves as the Chief Information Officer and HIPAA Security Officer at Houston Healthcare where he oversees Information Technology, Information Security, and Biomedical Services.
+Chris Beasley currently serves as the VP, CIO at First Health of the Carolinas.
 Chris received his BBA in MIS and MBA at Georgia College.
 He holds several industry certifications in IT leadership, project management, and technology.
 Chris is a member of several professional organizations including the College of Healthcare Information Management Executives, American College of Healthcare Executives, Healthcare Information and Management Systems Society, and the Project Management Institute.
 He is also a member of the Robins Regional Chamber and Velocity Healthcare Collaborative boards of directors.

 Randall Clark, CISA, CRISC, MMIS, ITAC, AINS, AIS, AIT, API has over 15 years in IT at Georgia Farm Bureau.
 He has spent 6 years programming on the mainframe in COBOL, JCL, DYL280 and SQL.
 He then joined the Internal Audit department as the IT Auditor.
 He performs audits on the IT systems within the company as well as supports the audit staff with data extraction and analytics, system report/data validation, and software support.
 He holds a B.B.A. in Management Information Systems from GC, MMIS from GC, Certified Information Systems Auditor Certification from ISACA, Certified in Risk and Information Systems Control from ISACA, Information Technology Auditor Certification from MIS, and various Insurance related certifications and designations.
 He is currently a Senior Cyber Security Analyst at Georgia Farm Bureau.

-Tom Glover is CEO of Pineland Cogentes, a Milledgeville based technology and business consulting firm that provides technology, marketing and business consulting and outsourcing services to small businesses, local governments, schools and non-profits worldwide.
-Cogentes currently supports customers in 32 countries with a large concentration of customers in Middle Georgia and Metro Atlanta.
-Prior to founding Cogentes in 2007, Tom worked for Ceridian Corporation in Atlanta, where he was a member of their enterprise architecture management team, providing technology governance and strategy for the $2B human resources and payroll firm.
-Tom has worked in various technology disciplines over the last 25 years including software development, solutions architecture, systems integration, network design and management, and helpdesk and support.
-This broad technology experience, combined with nearly 20 years of management and business experience provides a unique perspective that has enabled Tom to build a successful consulting practice helping his customers solve tough business problems.
+Tom Glover is President of Responsive Technology Partners, a Georgia-based technology services firm with offices in Athens, Atlanta, Milledgeville, Metter, Vidalia, Raleigh NC, Roanoke VA, and Tampa FL.
+Responsive Technology Partners, originally Pineland Cogentes, was formed through the merger of Pineland Computers and Cogentes, a company originally founded by Tom in 2007.
+Prior to founding Cogentes, Tom worked for Ceridian Corporation in Atlanta, where he was a member of their enterprise architecture management team, providing technology governance and strategy for the $2B human resources and payroll firm.
+Tom has worked in various technology disciplines over the last 30 years including software development, solutions architecture, systems integration, network design and management, and helpdesk and support.
+This broad technology experience, combined with over 30 years of management and business experience, provides a unique perspective that has enabled Tom to build a successful consulting practice helping his customers solve tough business problems.
 He holds a BS in CS from Southern Polytechnic State University.

 Mitch Hinson is an IT Manager for GEICO and has been with the company for 16 years.
 He has served many roles within the IT organization at GEICO that have continued to help him lead teams towards success.
 Mitch is married to his wife Amy and they have two children: Abby (14) and Huntley (7).
 He earned his bachelor’s degree from Macon State College in Business Management & IT and later went on to complete his MBA at Georgia College in 2008.
 Currently, He is working on completing his Doctorate of Education degree at Liberty University in Christian Leadership and Ministry.
 In his spare time, Mitch enjoy spending time with friends and family, supporting his local Church, coaching high school baseball, and playing golf.

-Casey Humphries is the Digital Project Manager at GimmieGames, a partner studio of Aristocrat Technologies, which creates entertainment-style slot machines.
+Casey Humphries is a Senior Project Manager at Aristocrat Technologies, which creates entertainment-style slot machines for social casino markets.
 She is responsible for developing strategic initiatives for the mobile landscape as well as the successful development and execution of mobile products in the digital division.
-Casey specializes in mobile user experience and product life cycle management; and holds certifications in Usability Analysis, Project Management and Agile Life Cycle Management.
+Casey specializes in mobile user experience and product life cycle management and holds certifications in Usability Analysis, Project Management, and Agile Life Cycle Management.
 She has previously worked as a Product Manager in the telecommunications industry, where she developed complex regulatory compliance solutions, enabling enterprises to comply with global marketing regulations.
 Casey earned her B.B.A in Management Information Systems from Georgia College & State University.

-Sheri Johnson has over 20 years in higher education working with Administrative Systems, including a stint as the Director of Administrative Computing at Georgia Military College.
-Her current position, systems consultant at Ellucian, has required experience in project management, process analysis & improvement, developing technical specifications and documentation and working hand in hand with upper management and end-users alike during system implementations.
+Sheri Johnson recently retired from Ellucian after 22 years.
+She completed over 30 years in higher education working with Administrative Systems.
+Sheri has previously served in the following roles: Director of Administrative Computing, Project Manager, Programmer, System Consultant, Implementation Manager and Principal Consultant.
+In her last position at Ellucian, she utilized project management, applied process analysis & improvement, developed technical specifications and documentation, and used her knowledge of federal funding compliance while working hand in hand with upper management and end-users during system implementations.
 She holds a BS in Computer Science from Valdosta State University.

 Susan Kerr is CIO at Georgia College.
 She has over 30 years’ experience in higher education, with 20+ of these years in the University System of Georgia in both faculty and staff roles; 6 ½ years in the corporate sector working for companies dedicated solely to higher education clients; and 18 years of management experience.
 She has a Master of Arts in Mathematics from the University of Georgia and a Bachelor of Science in Mathematics with emphasis in Computer Science from Georgia Southern University.
 She also has an Associates Degree in Practical Theology from Christ For the Nations Institute in Dallas.
 TX.
 Throughout her career, whether teaching collegiate mathematics courses, serving in instructional technology roles, managing IT teams, or providing sales and customer service to higher education clients while working in the public sector, her specialization has been in team focused leadership built on strong pillars of exceptional customer service, technical management, hard work, and excellence.

-Bernard “Bernie” Lannan is the Chief Technology Officer of the Communications Directorate, 78th Air Base Wing, Warner Robins Air Logistics Complex, Robins Air Force Base, Georgia.
-He entered active duty military service with the Air Force in October 1976 as a Precision Measurement Equipment Specialist, entered the Air Force Reserves in 1978 to complete his education, reentered the Air Force again in 1981 after receiving his commission through the Air Force Reserve Officer Training Corps at Purdue University, and retired as a Lieutenant Colonel in Air Force Reserves in 2009.
-In 1986, he entered civil service as an electronics engineer in the Maintenance Directorate, Airborne Electronics and transferred to the Specialized Management Directorate.
-In 1991 he became the Information Resource Manager for the Federal Aviation Administration’s Southern Region, Airway Facilities Division until 2001, when Mr. Lannan took a position as the IT Operations Director for a Atlanta based financial company, and then returned to Robins Air Force Base in 2004 as an active duty reserve officer and subsequently reinstated into civil service in 2005 as the Chief Technology Officer for the Information Technology Directorate.
+Bernard “Bernie” Lannan is the Chief Technology Officer (CTO) of Robins Air Force Base, Georgia.
+He entered the Air Force in October 1976 as a Precision Measurement Equipment Specialist, then completed the Electronics Engineering Technology degree at Purdue, receiving his commission in 1981 and retired as a Lieutenant Colonel in Air Force Reserves in 2009.
+In 1986, he transferred to be a civil service electronics engineer in the Airborne Electronics Division of the Maintenance Directorate and spent five years with the Specialized Management Directorate working classified weapon systems at Robins AFB.
+In 1991, Bernie was the Information Resource Manager for the Federal Aviation Administration’s Airway Facilities, Southern Region until 2001.
+Mr. Lannan then became the IT Operations Director for an Atlanta based financial company.
+He then returned to Robins Air Force Base in 2004 as an active duty Reserve officer and reinstated into civil service in 2005 as the Robins Air Force Base Chief Technology Officer.